MrW0r57/MrW0r57.github.io/_posts/2020-05-26-parrot-os-basics-1-5.md

 ---
 ## Some Tricks and Tips

-In this blog post we will learn the tricky usage of some commands and utilities.
+In this blog post, we will learn the tricky usage of some commands and utilities.

 **cat command**